nazmulidris/developerlife.com/_posts/2021-03-09-mechanical-keyboard-review.md

 going to customize the keyboard to suit my programming needs.
 I did ask for the ultimately configurable keyboard, and I did get just that 😀.
 Now it is on me to devise strategies to enhance my productivity using this keyboard.

-### Understanding layers and secondary roles for keys
+### Understanding layers, secondary roles for keys, mouse keys, and macros

 A new concept that comes with this keyboard is the ability to not only create your own layers, but also create create secondary roles for keys.
+You can also control your mouse pointer with the keyboard if you like.

+#### Secondary roles for keys

 Normally we think of a modifier key (like `Shift`) as something we press in addition to pressing another key.
 However, in the UHK, if you just press (touch once) the modifier key you can have it type any other key or combination of keys or